-It's no secret that digital audio content is having a zeitgeist moment.
+There's no argument—digital audio plays an intrinsic role in our day-to-day lives.
 Just a decade ago, podcasts were niche.
-Today, that's changed: Research shows that 57% of U.S. consumers listen to audio podcasts,1 and those listeners spend more than 45 minutes a day engaged.2 What's more, 176 million Americans over the age of 12 — or 62% of the nation — listen to digital audio including podcasts and digital radio on a weekly basis.3
+Today, that's changed: Research shows that in 2022 62% of U.S. consumers listened to audio podcasts,1 and those listeners spend more than 45 minutes a day engaged.2 What's more, 176 million Americans over the age of 12—or 62% of the nation—listen to digital audio including podcasts and digital radio on a weekly basis.3

 What does that mean for brands?
-On Spotify alone, digital audio can provide advertisers with access to a monthly global audience of 220 million people4 — and 60% of those listeners say they pay more attention to Spotify ads than they do to ads they hear on traditional radio.5 A full 61% also report that those ads help them discover new brands.6
+On Spotify alone, digital audio can provide advertisers with access to a monthly global audience of 295 million people4—and 60% of those listeners say they pay more attention to Spotify ads than they do to ads they hear on traditional radio.5 A full 61% also report that those ads help them discover new brands.6

 How to increase brand awareness with digital audio ads